 What Are the Best Paying Careers for MBA Grads?

 If you're a Master of Business Administration (MBA) graduate, you can apply for some of the highest-paying careers on the job market.
 MBA grads can enter senior management positions in the fields of business, finances, science and marketing.
 Read on for details about profitable careers for MBA degree holders.
-Schools offering Business degrees can also be found in these popular choices.

 Best-Paying Jobs for MBA Grads

 An MBA program can give you detailed knowledge about business strategies, human resources, advertising and operations management.
 Many programs also allow you to specialize in a career-related topic such as marketing, entrepreneurship or finances.
 If you hold an MBA, you might enter upper-level management positions at corporations, banks, research companies and public relations firms.

 |Chief Executives||Science Managers||Financial Managers||Marketing Managers|

 |Key Skills||Leadership, decision-making, communication||Problem-solving, time-management, critical-thinking||Analytical, organizational, detail oriented||Interpersonal, organizational, communication|

 |Required Education||Typically at least a bachelor's degree||Ranges from a bachelor's degree to a PhD in a required field||Typically a bachelor's degree and at least five years of experience||At least a bachelor's degree|

 |Work Environment||Local, regional, national, and international offices||Typically a team setting in the field or a laboratory||Commonly full-time in many different industries, such as banking and insurance companies||Lots of traveling, commonly deadline heavy|